Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 What can you learn from other divorce cases?

-It is apparent that many divorce petitions are being prepared through unregulated online providers often offering quick resolutions.
+Many divorce petitions are being prepared through unregulated online providers often offering quick resolutions.
 A total of 28 divorce petitions prepared and filed with the Court by the same company, iDivorces Ltd, have recently been dismissed after a judge found the particulars of behaviour were ‘absolutely identical’.
 The company had used standard wording detailing the particulars of behaviour within 145 words.
 The director accepted that the company approached preparing divorce petitions in an identical way, simply sending its standard behaviour wording to its clients and asking if they would like any changes to be made.
-The director has since apologised to the Court, confirmed there had been a misunderstanding and said the issue will not happen in the future.
+The director has since apologised to the Court, confirmed there had been a misunderstanding, and said the issue will not happen in the future.

 Why you should always seek expert advice